 Do you have questions about how your living situation can affect your long-term financial plan?
 Speak with a financial advisor today.

-For some the buying vs renting decision is a purely emotional.
+For some the buy vs. rent decision is a purely emotional.
 Often times it’s based on lifestyle (a desire to settle down and start a family or a fear of being tied to a serious financial commitment).
 For others it’s a rational choice that simply boils down to numbers and hard facts.

 In either case there are countless websites, blogs, calculators and books on how to go about making the biggest financial decision of your life.
-The SmartAsset calculator, however, can shed some light on these pressing financial questions on a case by case basis.
+SmartAsset’s calculator, however, can shed some light on these pressing financial questions on a case-by-case basis.

 To better help first time buyers through the thought process we reduced the complicated formulas, and questions surrounding the buying vs renting debate into a three key criteria: personal finance, location and lifestyle.
 These are three categories that every first time home buyer should asses, prior to deciding to leave renting behind and move on to home ownership.

-A great credit score will allow you to take advantage of historically low mortgage rates.
+A great credit score will allow you to take advantage of the top mortgage rates at the time you’re applying.
 How you file your taxes could allow you to take advantage of the great tax benefits that come with owning a home.

 The most important factor in making personal finance decisions, believe it or not, are your personal finances.
-The most crucial of which are your credit score, the amount of debt you owe, and your taxes (your tax bracket and how your taxes are itemized).
+The most crucial of which are your credit score, the amount of debt you owe, and your taxes.

 The SmartAsset calculator helps you calculate the impact of buying vs. renting based on your own finances and your geographic location.
 For example you, could save roughly 50% every month by buying a home in Florida instead of renting a home in Florida.
 But if you take your credit score and taxes to a trendy Los Angeles neighborhood you could end up making marginal savings.